Cognigy/Documentation/docs/en/docs/ai/endpoints/amazon-lex.md

 ???+ warning "Attention!"
     The option to reparse slots is only available if the **Amazon Lex (Built-in)** NLU is selected.

-???+ warning "Attention!"

-    The option to reparse slots is only available if the **Amazon Lex (Built-in)** NLU is selected.

 ## Setup